Volvo Cars’ safety: a proud heritage

 Over the years, there has been a growing focus on collision-avoiding features.
 Most recent Volvo models are equipped with sophisticated technologies that detect other cars, cyclists, pedestrians and large animals.
 If a collision is imminent, and the driver doesn’t react in time, the car will brake automatically and/or assist the driver to steer away from the danger.

-Later in 2017, trials of self-driving technologies will continue to bring Volvo closer to its safety vision.
 Even if modern Volvo cars are safer than the company’s founders could have imagined 90 years ago, the starting point for every new innovation remains the same: real life traffic situations.

 “All our cars are created around people and the challenges they encounter in real-life traffic.
 We study data.
 We crunch numbers.
 We innovate.
 The result is some of the safest cars ever made,” says Professor Lotta Jakobsson, Senior Technical Specialist Safety at Volvo Cars Safety Centre.